ElementsProject/lightning/doc/PLUGINS.md

 The `startup` field allows a plugin to detect if it was started at `lightningd` startup (true), or at runtime (false).

+### Timeouts
+During startup ("startup" is true), the plugin has 60 seconds to return `getmanifest` and another 60 seconds to return `init`, or gets killed.
+When started dynamically via the [plugin][lightning-plugin] JSON-RPC command, both `getmanifest` and `init` should be completed within 60 seconds.

 ## JSON-RPC passthrough